cobbler/cobbler.github.io/manuals/2.8.0/3/1/1_-_Distros.md

  <tr>
   <td class="nowrap">--fetchable-files</td>
   <td>
    <p>This option is used to specify a list of key=value files that can be fetched via the python based TFTP server.
+The
-The "value" portion of the name is the path/name they will be available as via TFTP.</p>
+   "value" portion of the name is the path/name they will be available as via TFTP.</p>
-   <p>Please see the {% linkup title:"Managing TFTP" extrameta:2.8.0 %} section for more details on using the python-based TFTP server.</p>
+   <p>Please see the [Managing TFTP]({% link manuals/2.8.0/3/4/4_-_Managing_TFTP.md %}) section for more details on
+   using the python-based TFTP server.</p>
   </td>
  </tr>
  <tr>